ArseniyMirniy/Godot-4-Color-Correction-and-Screen-Effects/README.md

 ## License

-Unique files are provided under Creative Commons Attribution license.
+Unique shader files are provided under Creative Commons Attribution license.
 You need to clearly mention Arseniy Mirniy as the author and provide the link to this repository.

 [![CC BY 4.0][cc-by-shield]][cc-by]